LinkedEarth/PyleoTUPS/docs/contribution_guide.rst

 and properly indented (look at other docstrings for inspiration).

-How to build the PyTUPS documentation
+How to build the PyleoTUPS documentation
 """"""""""""""""""""""""""""""""""""""""

 Navigate to the docs folder and type `make html`.
 This may require installing other packages (sphinx, chardet, numpydoc, nbsphinx, sphinx_search, jupyter-sphinx, sphinx_copybutton, sphinx_rtd_theme).